kepek/inline-css-html-templates/README.md

 #### Manually
 * Download the .zip file from the GitHub downloads modal
-* Unzip the files and rename the folder to "inline-css"
+* Unzip the files and rename the folder to "inline-css-html-templates"
 * Copy the folder to your Sites directory:
 	- `(~/Sites/)`